Life Force Homeopathy

 2) Patient might be immune and the test may not be sensitive enough to detect very low level of anti-HBs in serum

-3) Patient might be susceptible and may be having a false positive anti-HBc
+3) Patient might be susceptible and maybe having a false positive anti-HBc

-4) Patient may be actually chronically infected and may be having undetectable levels of HBsAg in the serum
+4) Patient may be actually chronically infected and maybe having undetectable levels of HBsAg in the serum

 Complications of Hepatitis B: These include the following: